patrickfuchs/buildH/docs/algorithms_Hbuilding.md

 **buildH** builds hydrogens using general geometric rules which are explained in this document.
 All the Python functions implementing these reconstructions are written in [`hydrogens.py`](https://github.com/patrickfuchs/buildH/blob/master/buildh/hydrogens.py).
 These functions are largely inspired from [a code of Jon Kapla](https://github.com/kaplajon/trajman/blob/master/module_trajop.f90#L242) originally written in fortran.
 All mathematical functions (vector operations, rotations, etc.) are written in [`geometry.py`](https://github.com/patrickfuchs/buildH/blob/master/buildh/hydrogens.py) and accelarated using [Numba](https://numba.pydata.org/).
 In this page, we use the following conventions:

+- the word `helper` describes heavy atoms connected (or not far away) to the carbon on which we reconstruct Hs, their position is used in the process of H reconstruction;
 - all represented vectors are unit vectors;
 - $\theta$ is the [tetrahedral bond angle](https://en.wikipedia.org/wiki/Tetrahedron) which equals arccos(-1/3) rad ~ 1.9106 rad ~ 109.47°;
 - all the angles will be described in rad;